-My Training, Story, and Philosophy
+My Story, Training, Statement of Faith, and Philosophy

 In my early 20’s, I struggled with sinus, ear, urinary tract, bronchial infections, and I ended up taking different rounds of antibiotics.
 I struggled with acne, stomach ulcers, depression, infertility, miscarriage, hypothyroidism (and all the symptoms that go along with low-thyroid like weight gain, fatigue, hair loss, cold intolerance, dry skin and eyes, and poor sleep).